cyberflohr/selenium-node-test/README.md

 # selenium-capability-test
-This is a test for Selenium 4 to show, that desired capabilities (browser version) are not working as expected.
+This is a test for Selenium 4 to show slow remote webdriver creation.

-How to test:
+Test with Selenium 4.1:

     1. docker-compose up -d
     2. mvn test

+Test with Selenium 3.1:

+    1. docker-compose -f docker-compose-3.1.yml up -d
+    2. mvn test

-Docker-compose up -d will create a Selenium 4 Hub and two Chrome nodes (v96.0 and v94.0).
+Docker-compose up -d will create a Selenium 4 Hub and one Chrome nodes (v94.0).
-The maven test will use the RemoteWebDriver to create a Chrome session (v94.0).
+The maven test will use the RemoteWebDriver to create a Chrome session.
-Unfortunately, the Test fails multiple times, because the returned browser version is
-not equal to the requested browser version.
-Selenium is doing a round-robin for the chrome nodes, instead of returning the requested version.
+The test will make 5 iterations, each iteration will create a new session.
+On my computer the test takes about 5-7 seconds per iteration.

+Running the same test with selenium 3 will take about 1-2 seconds per iteration.